chef/chef-web-docs/content/nodes.md

 - [Knife](/workstation/knife/) can be used to create, edit, view, list, tag, and delete nodes.
 - Knife plug-ins can be used to create, edit, and manage nodes that are located on cloud providers.
 - Chef Infra Client can be used to manage node data using the command line and JSON files.
 Each JSON file contains a hash, the elements of which are added as node attributes.
 In addition, the `run_list` setting allows roles and/or recipes to be added to the node.
-- The command line can also be used to edit JSON files and files that are related to third-party services, such as Amazon EC2, where the JSON files can contain metadata fore each instance that is stored in a file on-disk and then read by Chef Infra Client as required.
+- The command line can also be used to edit JSON files and files that are related to third-party services, such as Amazon EC2, where the JSON files can contain metadata fore each instance that's stored in a file on-disk and then read by Chef Infra Client as required.